1. Introduction

 • Reservoir Park / Kangatilla (Park 4) and

-Taken together these three Parks represent just over two per cent of the entire area of the Park Lands.
+Taken together, these three Parks represent just over two per cent of the entire area of the Park Lands.
 They are 16 hectares, combined, in total.
-By contrast, the large Park 6 nearby – where the horses are depastured is a large 42 hectares – more than twice the size of these three combined.
+By contrast, the large Park 6 nearby – where horses are depastured - is a large 42 hectares – more than twice the size of these three combined.

 This trail starts at the corner of O’Connell Street and Barton Terrace East – opposite the Piccadilly Cinema.

 The trail is approximately 2.4 kilometres.
-It will take about 50 minutes walking, longer of course if you stop and look about at various points.
+It will take about 60 minutes of walking, longer of course if you stop and look about at various points.
+We suggest allowing 90 minutes to complete the walk.

 Before leaving this spot, take a look at the large trees along the edge of O’Connell Street.
 These are Canary Island pine trees, probably planted between the 1920’s and 1930’s – so close to 100 years old.